 The tool creates a gene prediction model from the input sequence, which estimates GC content, conserved sequences corresponding to ribosomal binding sites, start and stop codon usages, and a statistical model (namely, an Interpolated Markov Model) for estimating the probability of a sequence to be part of a gene compared to the background.
 The model is then used to predict coding sequences from the input sequence.
 Note that this tool is inspired by Glimmer 3 (see http://ccb.jhu.edu/papers/glimmer3.pdf).

 To maximize the gene prediction accuracy, the gene models should be trained on sequences that belong to the same species or to similar ones.
 When the input consists of sequences originating from multiple organisms, it is recommended to build a gene model for each organism by choosing the "Learn one gene model for each assembly" option.
-When this option is chosen, the tool will consider all sequences with the same label in the "Assembly_ID" column as coming from the same organism.
-The "Assembly_ID" column will be automatically populated when downloading assemblies from the Download Microbial Reference Database tool.
-When assembly information is not known, for example when the input consists of de novo assembled metagenomics sequences, the Bin Pangenomes by Sequence and Bin Pangenomes by Taxonomy tools can be used to group sequences into bins whose sequences are likely to come from the same organism.
+In assembly grouping, there are multiple options for specifying what should be considered an assembly.
+For example, when downloading assemblies from the Download Custom Microbial Reference Database tool and the prokaryotic databases from the Download Curated Microbial Reference Database tool, the "Assembly ID" column will be automatically populated and can be used for grouping, see Using the Assembly ID annotation.
+When assembly information is not known, for example when the input consists of de novo assemblies, the option "Each input element is one assembly can be used".
+When working with de novo assembled metagenomics sequences, the Bin Pangenomes by Sequence and Bin Pangenomes by Taxonomy tools can be used to group sequences into bins whose sequences are likely to come from the same organism.

 To start the analysis, go to:

 In the first dialog, select input sequences.
 The input should consist of one or few contigs from the same species.
-If several sequences are provided as input and the "Assembly_ID" annotations are present, the tool will build a separate model for each assembly.
+If several sequences are provided as input, the model training can be used to specify if the tool should build a separate model for each assembly.
 The tool can also be run in batch mode.

 In the second dialog (figure 14.1), it is possible to configure the tool.